Roman AmphitheatreCurrently Open [Closes at 05:00 pm]

 The side entrances of the theater have Jordan Museum of Popular Tradition on one side and the Jordan Folklore Museum on the other.
 The former has a small collection of traditional costumes, jewelry, masks and mosaics; the latter was established in 1971 to showcase everyday Jordanian and Palestinian items such as handicraft, mosaics and musical instruments.

-Roman Amphitheatre Information
+Roman Amphitheatre Travel Tips

 - There are conflicting records of opening hours.
 Call to confirm timings before your visit.